To stay awhile

 To see America’s highest rodeo

 The Rooftop Rodeo is a popular stop on the rodeo circuit because of the cool nights and chance to compete at 7,500 feet on some of the game’s best livestock.
-It runs from July 8 to 13 (with the can’t-miss parade through downtown Estes on July 9), and if you’ve never seen a rodeo in person, there’s no better first-time than the Rooftop.
-Our staff will be there every night.
+It runs from July 5 to 10 (with the can’t-miss parade through downtown Estes), and if you’ve never seen a rodeo in person, there’s no better first-time than the Rooftop.

 To indulge in some old-school Americana